greg-raven/Uncommon-Sense/_posts/2015-03-31-the-tyranny-of-majority-rule.md

 ---
-title: 'The tyranny of majority rule'
+title: "The tyranny of majority rule"
 layout: post
 categories:
 - democracy